compulim/webchat-relaybot/README.md

-# Echo bot template
+# Relay bot

 # Background

-This echo bot is for development purpose only.
-Please review the architecture and code before moving to production, some areas:

-- Token server should be isolated, secured, and throttled appropriately
-- `trustedOrigin.js` is set up to enable multiple sandbox domains
-- Direct Line token generated have limited trusted origin and may not work in your OAuth scenario
+This bot will relay to another bot given a Direct Line token.

 # Setup